 When I was a boy my family and I moved into a house with a living room that had two doors at opposite ends on the south wall.
-Opening the Left Door led you into the family room; the Right Door was a ‘false door’ made to balance the room.
+Opening the Left Door led you into the family room; the Right Door was a ‘false door’ made to balance the looks of the room.
 It did not open.
 However, I was certain if I only said the right words or had an hour of desperate need it would open.
 I would enter into another world.

 Finding a passage to Somewhere Else is so ingrained into our psyches it is an archetype.
 Just think of the many stories that have somebody (usually a child) crossing a threshold only to enter into a different time and space: